Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Community-detection via sequential edge-deletion

 In general, it is possible to use a priori knowledge of a network to choose an appropriate augmentation of the Forman curvature to detect communities in a computationally efficient way, but with accuracy similar to that achieved using the ORC.
-For example, as proposed in Section \ref{sec:CurvGaps}, for unipartite, SBM-like networks with relatively clear community structure (i.e. large ratio $\hat{p} / \hat{q}$), we can use the $\AF{3}$ in Algorithm \ref{alg:cap}.
-Note that in this case, the while loop in Algorithm \ref{alg:cap} changes to \textit{while there exists an edge with AFRC $ < \Delta$}, and we are looking for the edges with minimal AFRC.
-As Figure \ref{sbm_accuracy} shows, the accuracy of this method is comparable to that of the ORC-based method (panel \textbf{(a)}), while being orders of magnitude faster to run (panel \textbf{(b)}). \\
+For example, as proposed in Section \ref{sec:CurvGaps}, for unipartite, SBM-like networks with relatively clear community structure (i.e. large ratio $\hat{p} / \hat{q}$), we can use $\AF{3}$.
+As Figure \ref{fig:sbm_accuracies} shows, the accuracy of this method is comparable to that of the ORC-based method (panel \textbf{(a)}), while being orders of magnitude faster to run (panel \textbf{(b)}). \\

-For networks which we suspect to be (approximately) bipartite, we can include the 4-cycles, which makes Algorithm \ref{alg:cap} more costly to run.
-However, as can be seen in Figure \ref{sbm_accuracy}, panels \textbf{(c)} and \textbf{(d)}, this is still significantly faster than using the ORC, while being competitive in terms of accuracy.\\
+For networks which we suspect to be (approximately) bipartite, we can include the 4-cycles, which makes the algorithm more costly to run.
+However, as can be seen in Figure \ref{fig:sbm_accuracy}, panels \textbf{(c)} and \textbf{(d)}, this is still significantly faster than using the ORC, while suffering only minor drops in accuracy.
+We also note that the variance in our HBG results is quite large, which we believe is because we only have two communities.
+Nonetheless, for a community size of $\sim30$, $\AF{4}(e)$ and ORC are on average competitive.
+The computational efficiency of our algorithm follows from the fact that for an edge $e = (u,v)$ with $d_\text{max} = \text{max} \{\text{deg}(u), \text{deg}(v) \}$, computing $\AF{3}(e)$ scales as $O(d_\text{max})$, $\AF{4}(e)$ as $O(d_\text{max}^2)$, and $\mathcal{O}(e)$ as $O(d_\text{max}^3)$.
+The number of edges deleted by the algorithm is approximately equal for all three curvatures, so this difference in computational complexities explains the increased speed observed when using $\AF{3}(e)$ or $\AF{4}(e)$.\\

+In Appendix Figures \ref{fig:football_accuracy} and \ref{fig:karate_accuracy}, we present additional results on real-world networks and also compare our algorithm against two well-established community detection algorithms: the Girvan-Newman Algorithm and the Louvain Method.
+On the American College Football network, the ORC-based algorithm correctly identifies 6 out of 12 communities, while the $\AF{3}$- and $\AF{4}$-based algorithms each identify 5 communities correctly.
+Girvan-Newman performs best and correctly detects 7 communities, while Louvain only identifies 3 ground-truth communities.
+On the Karate Club, all five algorithms fail to correctly identify the two underlying communities, but the Figure \ref{alg:cap} algorithm with $\AF{3}$ and Girvan-Newman arguably perform best as both only mislabel two nodes.\\